 The MUSE integral field spectrograph, which will be commissioned on the VLT in 2013, will be an extremely powerful tool for the study of these objects.

-PDF copy of the research paper,”Detection of dark galaxies and circum-galactic filaments fluorescently illuminated by a quasar at z=2.4,” by Cantalupo et al. to appear in Monthly Notices of the Royal Astronomical Society.
+Reference: “Detection of dark galaxies and circum-galactic filaments fluorescently illuminated by a quasar at z=2.4” by Sebastiano Cantalupo, Simon J. Lilly and Martin G. Haehnelt, 21 September 2012, Monthly Notices of the Royal Astronomical Society.